Update 1: iOS 5 Final version has been released for Download and Jailbreak - Click Here

 auto, which allows single-finger scrolling without momentum.

-- The WebKit framework has picked up a newer WebKit engine, which closely matches Safari 5.1.
-Some areas to be aware of with the new WebKit framework on iOS:
+- The WebKit framework has been updated to a version which closely matches the engine used by Safari 5.1 on the Desktop.
+There are some areas to be aware of with the new WebKit framework on iOS 5.
+Specifically, for web sites and native apps that use UIWebView:

 - There is a new HTML5-compliant parser.